Alessandro1103/obsidian/Vault1/Zettelkasten/Heuristic Search.md

 Definition of **Additivity**:
 Let $\prod$ be a planning task, and let $h_1, \dots, h_n$ be admissible heuristics for $\prod$.
 We say that $h_1, . . . , h_n$ are additive if $h_1 + \dots + h_n$ is admissible, i.e., for all states $s$ in $\prod$ we have $h_1(s) + · · · + h_n(s) ≤ h^∗ (s)$.

+## How to Use it

+Using heuristic search instead a blind one, performs always better in satisficing and optimal planning

 ---
 # References